fsnotify/fsnotify/README.md

 * BSD / macOS: sysctl variables `kern.maxfiles` and `kern.maxfilesperproc`,
   reaching these limits results in a "too many open files" error.

-**Why don't notifications work with NFS filesystems or filesystem in userspace (FUSE)?**
+**Why don't notifications work with NFS, SMB, or filesystem in userspace (FUSE)?**

 fsnotify requires support from underlying OS to work.
-The current NFS protocol does not provide network level support for file notifications.
+The current NFS and SMB protocols does not provide network level support for file notifications.

 [#62]: https://github.com/howeyc/fsnotify/issues/62
 [#18]: https://github.com/fsnotify/fsnotify/issues/18